So you want to build your own AR-15 upper receiver?

 I align it with the words on the barrel (looking straight down).

 For those of you who are using barrels without words exactly in the middle, what I suggest is marketing the middle of the barrel using the gas hole as a guide and also marketing the middle of the gas block.
-Check out the YouTube for a better explanation.
+Check out the YouTube video above for a better explanation.

 I also use a .025″ space to move the gas block back for the best fit.
 For a couple builds I never knew about this and everything still worked fine.
 However, now that I know, I like doing it the real way.

 Take out your Wheeler torque wrench, set it to 35 in-lb (according to Superlative Arms, check your specific gas block instructions).
 Now the torque is even and it should not be going anywhere!

 Install your Midwest handguard mounting hardware.